Avatar photo

 Watch out for this… BEFORE you plan your year-end tax moves

-As I explained last week, you have until December 31 to harvest any portfolio losers to help reduce your tax bill.
+As we explained last week, you have until December 31 to harvest any portfolio losers to help reduce your tax bill.

-But if you own mutual funds, closed-end funds, or ETFs, there’s another factor you need to watch as the end of the year approaches…
+But if you own mutual funds, closed-end funds, or ETFs, there’s another factor to watch for before you make any year-end tax moves…

 Why you must watch your funds at the end of each year